mimo38/rarty.github.io/timeline.md

     * St. Andrew
     * St. Thomas
     * All Saints
-    * All those in proper calendars
+    * All vigils in proper calendars
   * New: Feast of St. Pius X (September 3)

 * New: Feast of St. Joseph the Worker (May 1)
   * Transferred: feast of Ss.
 Phillip and James to May 11
-  * Suppressed: Solemnity of St. Joseph (was Wednesday in the week after Paschal Octave)
+  * Suppressed: Solemnity of St. Joseph (was Wednesday in the week after Easter Octave)

 ### *Maxima redemptionis* (November 1955)
-  * New: Restored Order of Holy week, with mandatory nocturnal Paschal vigil
+  * New: Restored Order of Holy week (*Ordo hebdomadae sanctae instauratus*), with mandatory nocturnal Easter vigil
   * Suppressed: Pentecost vigil with the blessing of the baptismal font

 1960